Honorary Research Fellow

 BSc, MPH, PhD

-He was a visiting Research Fellow at the Australian National University, and an Assistant Professor of Epidemiology at the University of Gondar, Ethiopia.
-He received his PhD from the Australian National University in 2019.
+He was a visiting Research Fellow at the Australian National University (ANU), and an Assistant Professor of Epidemiology at the University of Gondar, Ethiopia.
+He received his PhD from the ANU in 2019.
 His PhD research focussed on the spatial epidemiology of tuberculosis and multidrug-resistant tuberculosis in Ethiopia and China.